UBC-MDS/introduction-machine-learning/chapters/en/slides/module4/module4_09.md

 Now that we know how to calculate the Euclidean distance between examples, let see how close all the cities are to all other cities in the dataset.

-Let’s look at distances from all cities to all other cities.

 ---